 The loss of dear loved ones in recent years has opened my heart and given me more reason to sing and to write than ever before, which is why I felt the time was right to record my first album of original songs.
 I pour all of the sad stuff into my music and it somehow comes out in the way that I sing and write, so it really is a form of catharsis for me.Jo Harrop on Bandcamp

 ‘The Heart Wants What The Heart Wants’ gets the album underway in blues style.
 Hannah Vasanth on piano introduces the tune and then takes a supporting role to Jo Harrop’s vocals, the playing throughout is beautifully paced and the bass of Christian McBride compliments it so well.
-However, it is the horn section that highlight the emotional pull of this composition by Jo and Hannah: this is such a good opening number.
+However, it is the trumpet playing of Andy Davis that highlights the emotional pull of this composition by Jo and Hannah: this is such a good opening number.
 Christian McBride duets with Jo on ‘All Too Soon’, a slow jazz number comparable with some of the best in female vocals from the genre’s golden age.
 The fact that this is a duet means that neither bassist or vocalist have anywhere to hide, not that either need to.
 It was the relative simplicity of this Ellington/Sigman song that drew me in, but it was the delivery that kept me there.

 ‘Everything’s Changing’ is the first track that highlights that this album is not just a jazz/blues outing.
 The tune has an American adult contemporary feel to it with well written lyrics and some wonderful trumpet playing from Andy Davies.
 ‘I Think You’d Better Go’ continues in a similar vein but features Jamie McCredie on guitar, a very strong partnership that first came to light on the album release from 2020, Weathering The Storm.
 Paul Edis takes to the piano for ‘Wise Words’, another lyrically powerful composition given added depth with the use of a string section.